Engineering and Computer Science

 Emphasis is on current research.
 No effort is made to purchase materials on the historical study of the subjects collected, with the exception of materials relating to the role of researchers at the University of Pennsylvania in the development of the ENIAC computer.

-The Library collects journals, monographic series, monographs, and reference works in print and electronic formats.
+The Library collects monographic series, monographs, and reference works in print and electronic formats.
+Journals are collected with a preference for electronic format, but print is collected if a viable electronic form is unavailable.
 Dissertations and theses from Penn are collected; those from other schools are acquired as needed.
-Some senior design projects are maintained.
+Some senior design projects are maintained in print and since 2009 in electronic format within Penn's institutional repository.

 The preferred language is English.
 Monographs are purchased almost exclusively in English.
 Major foreign language journals may be acquired, but the translated version is preferred if available.